 How to carry out a performance review?
 Assessing and measuring the performance of others is a delicate process; yet there are different performance appraisal methods that can help us set expectations and measure results.

 As Kenjo provides performance appraisal software, we have spoken to many human resources managers who confess that they have some unfinished business in relation to performance reviews.
 Technology like ours can help you organise your processes with internal or remote teams, but this is useless if you don’t create a framework that everyone can work from the outset.
+It is also important to know the new trends in performance management.

 We take a look at a step-by-step approach to this process below, from planning objectives to writing the performance reviews themselves.
+Remember that you can dowload our performance review template.

 1. Set objectives